Learning Agile Soccer Skills for a Bipedal Robot with Deep Reinforcement Learning: Materials and Methods

 \subsubsection{Stage 2: Distillation and Self-Play}

-In the second stage, the agent competes against increasingly stronger opponents, while regularizing its behavior to the teacher policies.
-This resulted in a single agent that is capable of a range of soccer skills: walking, kicking, getting up from the ground, scoring, and defending.
-The setup is the same as for training the soccer teacher, except now episodes terminate only when either the agent or the opponent scores.
+In the second stage, the agent competes against increasingly stronger opponents, while initially regularizing its behavior to the skill policies.
+This resulted in a single 1v1 agent that is capable of a range of soccer skills: walking, kicking, getting up from the ground, scoring, and defending.
+The setup is the same as for training the soccer skill, except episodes terminate only when either the agent or the opponent scores, or after 50 seconds.
 When the agent is on the ground, out of bounds, or in the goal penalty area, it receives a fixed penalty per timestep and all positive reward components are ignored.
 For instance, if the agent is on the ground when a goal is scored, then it receives a zero for the scoring reward component.
 At the beginning of an episode, the agent is initialized either laying on the ground on its front, on its back, or in a default standing pose, with equal probability.

-\paragraph{\emph{Distillation:}} Given the soccer and get-up teachers, the agent must learn to transition smoothly between these two skills and improve upon their robustness.
-Since the teacher policies are trained in the same environment for the same embodiment, we can use policy distillation \citep{rusu2015policy,parisotto2015actor}, by adding a regularization term to encourage the output of the agent's policy to be similar to that of the teachers'.
-This approach is related to prior work that regularizes a student policy to a common shared policy across tasks \citep{teh2017distral} or a default policy that receives limited state information \citep{Galashov2019infoasym}, as well as work on kickstarting \citep{Schmitt2018KickstartingDR} and reusing learned skills for humanoid soccer in simulation \citep{LiuHumanoidSoccer}.
+\paragraph{Distillation:} We use policy distillation \citep{rusu2015policy,parisotto2015actor} to enable the agent to learn from the skill policies, by adding a regularization term that encourages the output of the agent's policy to be similar to that of the skills'.
+This approach is related to prior work that regularizes a student policy to either a common shared policy across tasks \citep{teh2017distral} or a default policy that receives limited state information \citep{Galashov2019infoasym}, as well as work on kickstarting \citep{Schmitt2018KickstartingDR} and reusing learned skills for humanoid soccer in simulation \citep{LiuHumanoidSoccer}.

-Unlike most prior work, in our setting the teacher policies are useful in mutually exclusive sets of states: the get-up teacher is only useful in states where the agent is on the ground, and the soccer teacher is only useful in states where the agent is upright.
-Thus the agent should only be regularized to one teacher at a time, depending on which state it is in.
-Based on this domain-specific knowledge, we split the training objective into two components---one that combines the soccer training objective $\cJ(\pi_\theta)$ with KL regularization to the soccer teacher $\pi_f$ and one that combines it with KL regularization to the get-up teacher $\pi_g$:
+Unlike most prior work, in our setting the skill policies are useful in mutually exclusive sets of states: the soccer skill is useful only when the agent is standing up, otherwise the get-up skill is more useful.
+Thus in each state, we regularize the agent's policy $\pi_\theta$ to only one of the two skills.
+We achieve this by replacing the critic's predicted Q-values used in the policy improvement step with a weighted sum of the predicted Q-values and KL-regularization to the relevant skill policy: